-Of the 41 different eating plans they evaluated, the Mediterranean Diet was judged the best overall diet.
-It also won the top spot in several categories including: best diet for healthy eating, best plant-based diet, best diet for diabetes, best heart-healthy diet and easiest diet to follow.
+Of the 38 different eating plans they evaluated, the Mediterranean Diet was judged the best overall diet.
+It also won the top spot in several categories including: best diet for healthy eating, best plant-based diet, best family-friendly diet (tie), and best diet for bone and joint health (tie).

 What is the Mediterranean Diet?

 Here are some of the highlights from our How to Bring the Mediterranean to You coaching tip:

 - Loads of veggies all day long…and roasting is their favorite technique!

 - Seafood at least twice a week.

 - Good fats: instead of butter and heavy fried foods, they focus on the good fats that come from olive oil, nuts, seeds, olives and avocados.